Arman-Shelby/JS-Core-Concepts/readme.md

 > Kono ekta function er parameter hisebe jodi kono ekta function ke pathano hoy setake bole callback function...
 > non  primitive values (object, array) are passed by reference

+ > A closure is when a function remembers the variables from its outer scope, even after that outer function has finished executing.